wdehoog/hutspot-ubports/docs/operating/menu.md

   * Magnifier: Search, search Albums, Artists, Playlists and Tracks
   * Speaker: Devices, show available Spotify Play Devices

+The Speaker icon shows red when there is no 'current player'.

 ## Menu page
 The page header has two buttons on the right: